 If I could tell you how many of these pancake squares my son ate, it would probably answer your question really well.
 Now, admittedly, I ate the chocolate chips out of the pancakes before giving them to my son (momma’s treat).
 But if you have an older kid, a few chocolate chips is totally no biggie.

 The reason I love these sheet pan pancakes (aside from the fact that I don’t have to worry about flipping pancakes), is that they’re so easy to cut into squares and freeze.
 I cut them into portions and then put them into a freezer bag separated by parchment paper.

-Sheet Pan Protein Pancakes with PB, Chocolate & Banana
+Sheet Pan Pancakes with Chocolate Chips, Bananas, and PB (High Protein!)

 - To a large bowl, mix together the oat flour, powdered peanut butter, baking powder, cinnamon, flax and salt.